Syrian Civil War Fast Facts

 March 15, 2012 - The Gulf Cooperation Council announces that the six member countries will close their Syrian embassies and calls on the international community "to stop what is going on in Syria."

-March 27, 2012 - The Syrian government accepts UN envoy Kofi Annan's plan to end violence.
+March 27, 2012 - The Syrian government accepts Annan's plan to end violence.
 The proposal seeks to stop the violence, give access to humanitarian agencies, release detainees and start a political dialogue to address the concerns of the Syrian people.

-April 1, 2012 - At a conference in Istanbul, Turkey, the international group Friends of the Syrian People formally recognizes the Syrian National Council as a legitimate representative of the Syrian people.
+April 1, 2012 - At a conference in Istanbul, the international group Friends of the Syrian People formally recognizes the Syrian National Council as a legitimate representative of the Syrian people.

 June 10, 2012 - Abdul Basit Sieda, a Syrian native living in Sweden, is now Syria's National Council leader.